 Automobiles are a significant investment.
 In most cases, you're securing financing you will spend years paying back, investing in your primary mode of transportation for years to come.
 You have to do everything you can to make your choice the best choice.
 That means you need to be as informed as possible before you start looking.
-This article will take you through each of the major purchasing steps, including some considerations you may not think of on your own.
+The following sections in this article will take you through each of the major purchasing steps, including some considerations you may not have thought of if you haven't purchased a vehicle in the recent past.

 The first thing you need to know is what your potential budget is.
 The primary factor here is how much you can afford to pay each month.
 Determine this amount based on your own personal finances -- everyone will have a different figure based on their income and expenses.
 Once you have this number, multiply it by 36, 48 or 60, which is the number of months for three, four and five year terms.